open-telemetry/oteps/text/0225-configuration.md

 * **Runtime dependent**.
 Different systems expose this interface differently (Linux, BSD, Windows).
 This usually means unique instructions are required to properly interact with the configuration interface on different systems.
 * **Limited values**.
 Many systems only allow string values to be used, but OpenTelemetry specifies many configuration values other than this type.
 For example, OTEL_RESOURCE_ATTRIBUTES specifies a list of key value pairs to be used as resource attributes, but there is no way to specify array values, or indicate that the value should be interpreted as non-string type.
 * **Limited validation**.
 Validation can only be performed by the receiver, there is no meta-configuration language to validate input.
-* **Difficult to extend**.
-It’s difficult to anticipate the requirements of configuring custom extension components (processors, exporters, samplers, etc), and likely not practical to represent them in a flat structure.
-As a result, the environment variable interface is limited to components explicitly mentioned in the specification.
 * **Lacks versioning**.
 The lack of versioning support for environment variables prevents evolution over time.

 ## Explanation